 4. Don’t exfoliate too often

-Using exfoliating scrub on inflamed skin, i.e. breakouts can result in tiny tears.
+Using an exfoliating scrub on inflamed skin, i.e. breakouts, can result in tiny tears.
 Instead, use chemical exfoliants such as lactic or glycolic acid.

 5. Don’t use lemons